guitarrapc/githubactions-lab/README.md

 However if Monorepository, like you contains both Server and Unity, number of files effect checkout.
 [git sparse-checkout](https://git-scm.com/docs/git-sparse-checkout) faster your checkout when specific path only, or exlude some path.

+> **Note**
+> Currently actions/checkout not supports `git sparse-checkout`, however it may come when https://github.com/actions/checkout/pull/680 is merged.

 **Checkout only selected path**

 Below sample checkout only "src/*" path.